 Seaspoon has created a Seaweed Umami - by adding our seaweed blend to tomato, mushroom, onion, garlic, salt and pepper we have created a “umami synergy” that can be added to many dishes to add great flavour, stimulates the taste buds whilst also adding goodness.

 Are there any allergens in seaweed?

 May contain traces of fish, crustaceans and mulluscs.

 Is seaweed suitable for vegans and vegetarians?

-Seaweed is a natural plant, which has an impressive nutrient CV and in particular is a great source of plant protein and a rare plant-based source of vitamin B12 both appealing to vegans.
-The seaweeds we harvest grow naturally in the ocean and we don’t use chemicals or any unnatural cleaning agents there maybe traces of fish, crustaceans and mulluscs present in our products.
+Seaweed is a natural plant, which has an impressive nutrient CV and in particular, is a great source of plant protein appealing to vegans.
+The seaweeds we harvest grow naturally in the ocean and we don’t use chemicals or any unnatural cleaning agents there may be traces of fish, crustaceans and mulluscs present in our products.